 Friends of Ngong Road (FONR) serves some of the most vulnerable children on the planet.
-They all have witnessed family members suffer or die from HIV/AIDS, yet many never learn about sexually transmitted diseases in an educational setting.
+They all have witnessed family members suffer or die from illness, yet many never learn about sexually transmitted diseases in an educational setting.
 In a study of secondary students across Kenya, only 2% reported learning about all of the components of a comprehensive sexual and reproductive health (SRH) program.
-The Kenyan education sector largely promotes abstinence-only curriculum, failing to emphasize important topics of contraception, sexually transmitted diseases, and HIV.
-The gap in knowledge perpetuates common myths, misinformed fears and enduring stigmas, for example, that long-acting reversible contraceptives (LARCs) jeopardize future fertility.
+The Kenyan education sector largely promotes abstinence-only curriculum, failing to emphasize important topics of contraception and sexually transmitted diseases.
+The knowledge gap perpetuates common myths, misinformed fears, and enduring stigmas, for example, that long-acting reversible contraceptives (LARCs) jeopardize future fertility.

 It is a global truth that many young people are sexually active, yet FONR adolescents are left without the resources and knowledge to make informed decisions.
 We also recognize that many young people are forced or coerced into sexual activity.
 Unwanted and unplanned pregnancies derail young women’s hopes of educational attainment and the chance to achieve economic self-sufficiency.
 Since FONR was founded in 2007, fifteen students have become pregnant.
 Twelve left the program and returned to living in poverty.
 The remaining three attended post-secondary programs, two successfully and one unsuccessfully.
 Further, one suffered complications from an illegal, unsafe abortion.
 Despite FONR’s commitment to support girls who become pregnant, this student did not reach out for assistance as she feared judgment, removal from the program and expulsion from school.

 Girls from poverty often experience additional barriers to accessing information and resources, although the problem crosses all divisions in Kenyan society.
 One in five adolescent women in Kenya have begun childbearing.1 FONR is committed to finding a better way to serve students.